caldi99/Computer-Vision-Project/README.md

 - Execute python_scripts/build.py i.e. : "python python_scripts/extract.py" or "cd python_scripts" and then "python build.py" and follow the *instructions* you will asked to execute some matlab code, please do it!!
 - Go inside the directory dataset/dataset/ and type "ctrl + a" on the keyboad, and rigth click and compress as a .zip file.

-Notice that, you can skip the above steps and download immediatly the "dataset.zip" file from : TODO LINK
+Notice that, you can skip the above steps and download immediatly the "dataset.zip" file from : https://drive.google.com/file/d/1AxwsNnBCtxB2LLJ1q_N-YbTov9zbgKMh/view?usp=sharing

+To create the dataset, it was done the following split :
+ - 10% Test Set
+ - 90% Traing Set and Validation Set in particular :
+	- 75 % Training Set
+	- 25 % Validation Set

 ## Training the Resnet50V2 to recognize hands